neo4j/neo4j-graphrag-python/docs/source/index.rst

 .. note::

-    Assumption: Neo4j running with a defined vector index
+    Assumed Neo4j is running with a defined vector index

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Performing a similarity search